 - Key places and habitats of the species;

-- Threats and limiting factors for its species and habitats;
+- Threats and limiting factors for the species and its habitats;

 - Restorative and supportive nature protection measures;